What is a PCBA and How to Create Your Custom PCBA? Solved

 Part 1: What is a PCBA?

 Printed Circuit Board Assembly is a term that refers to circuit boards assembled with electronic components like capacitors, resistors, and IC (Integrated Circuit).
+A PCBA can be a semi-product of anything, from an LED light to an electronic truck.
+The integration of PCBAs is the system of a complex electrical product.
+When PCBAs are installed with enclosures, they become box builds or end products.

 Nowadays, almost all components can be surface mounted on circuit boards.
 Through-hole technology is still in use but less and less in PCB assembly.